 CEU Information for Approved Instructor Courses

-Participants at courses taught outside of the confines of an ICISF Regional Conference, such as those taught by an ICISF approved instructor, will receive an ICISF Certificate of Attendance that offers general (not profession-specific) Continuing Education Units (CEUs) from UMBC.
+Participants at courses taught outside of the confines of an ICISF Regional Training, such as those taught by an ICISF approved instructor, will receive an ICISF Certificate of Attendance that offers general (not profession-specific) Continuing Education Units (CEUs) from UMBC Training Centers.
 It is up to the individual instructor, or the sponsor of the training, to arrange for profession-specific Continuing Education Units/Credits for these types of trainings.
 ICISF is not able to extend the approvals it has received for the awarding of profession-specific CE to trainings that are outside of its control.

 General Information about Continuing Education at ICISF Regional Trainings, Online Courses, & the World Congress

 Profession-Specific Continuing Education Available at ICISF Regional Trainings, Online Courses, & the World Congress

 Professional Development Hours (PDHs) are available for Employee Assistance Professionals for most courses offered at ICISF Regional Trainings, Online Courses, & the World Congress.
 The number of approved PDHs depends on the course selected, and is equal to the number of contact (instructional) hours for that course.
-Upon arrival at the conference, please request a Training Attendance Record form and instructions at the conference registration desk; EACC Approval Numbers, content areas and approved number of PDHs for each course will be included in this material.
+Upon arrival at the Training, please request a Training Attendance Record form and instructions at the Training registration desk; EACC Approval Numbers, content areas and approved number of PDHs for each course will be included in this material.
 According to the EACC/Certification Department, the CEAP/candidate retains the Training Attendance Record (white copy) for later use in his/her re-certification/application process.
 For more information about this process, visit their web site at www.eap-association.com.

-Continuing Education for National Certified Addictions Counselors by NAADAC, the Association for Addiction Professionals, at ICISF Regional Conferences
+Continuing Education for National Certified Addictions Counselors by NAADAC, the Association for Addiction Professionals

-Most courses offered at ICISF Regional Conferences meet the qualifications for 7, 13 or 14 hours (depending on the course attended) of continuing education credit from the National Certified Addictions Counselors by NAADAC, the Association for Addiction Professionals, Provider Approval No. 497.
-Please request CE Hour instructions at the conference registration desk.
+Courses offered at ICISF Regional Trainings & Online Courses meet the qualifications for 7-27 contact hours (depending on the course attended) of continuing education credit from the National Certified Addictions Counselors by NAADAC, the Association for Addiction Professionals.

 Certifications & Certificate Programs